 Yes, we want and expect newly trained trainers to use the curriculum with direct service staff and others who work with and/or support young people.
-However, not training of other trainers which is the responsibility of Youth Thrive and our partners.
+However, newly trained trainers are not responsible for the training of other trainers, which is the responsibility of Youth Thrive and our partners.
 We know that quality training is a valuable resource and can be a significant catalyst for change - the best trainers need to be compensated for their work.
 It is hard for us to set a standard price that applies to all situations as training costs vary depending on the number of trainers, number of participants, location and cost of facilities, whether food is provided, if travel is involved and so on.
 We ask that trainers using the Youth Thrive curriculum be fair and reasonable in setting prices, recognizing that CSSP invested the upfront costs for the curriculum and materials development.